Bright3stday/Bright3stday/README.md

 - 👋 Hi, I’m @Bright3stday
 - 👀 I’m interested in Economics, Psychology, Philosophy, and General Knowledge as a whole.
 Love to golf in my free time.
 - 🌱 I’m currently learning JavaScript, Python, and would love to explore more on DLT and AI.
+- 📧My email is anwartan8@gmail.com should you want to connect!